vishnusuvv/OOPs-Stopwatch/README.md

 # OOPs-Stopwatch

-Just run this as an HTML page
+Just run the project as an HTML page